 Learning Leadership Characteristics

-If you have a king you will need to provide two characteristics and characteristics cannot be repeated.
-I am looking forward to experience this with my students and daughter.
+If you have a king, you will need to provide two characteristics.
+And characteristics cannot be repeated.

-I can also see how this could be beneficial for business leaders and managers to do with their teams as a fun and out of the ordinary teambuilding or leadership development exercise.
+This could be beneficial for leaders to do with their teams as a fun way of team building or leadership development exercise.

-Finally, if you have not pulled out the checker board lately, or like me have not taught your children this game.
-I encourage you to do so, to bond with your child and to hear them say KING ME!
+Finally, if you have not pulled out the checker board lately or haven’t taught your children how to play it, I encourage you to do so.
+Bond with your child and hear them say, “king me!”